-You have to admit C’s tenacity if nothing else.
+If nothing else, you have to admire C’s tenacity.
 D, on the other hand, does exactly what he says he wasn’t going to stay around for – a pissing contest.
+Oh, the irony!
+(See earlier comment about pics of bodily functions being sent to me via email.)
 As a matter of fact, he started the pissing contest.
 See for yourself…

 With D retired, C tries his hand at being a district attorney.
-(It might be the only job he’s ever had.)
+It might be the only job he’s ever had.
+(Ba-doom-tiss!)
 Check it out…

 Facebook Fragile Rating…